learn-co-curriculum/active-record-associations-and-migrations/README.md

 ## Overview

-In this walk-through, we'll build building out a domain model for our fictitious music playing app, Playlister.
+In this walk-through, we'll be building out a domain model for our fictitious music playing app, Playlister.
 This app will catalogue songs and their associated artists and genres.

 We'll have three models: Artists, Songs, and Genres.
 By writing a few migrations and making use of the appropriate ActiveRecord macros (more on that later), we will be able to: